minio/minio/docs/retention/README.md

 Object locking requires locking to be enabled on a bucket at the time of bucket creation.
 In addition, a default retention period and retention mode can be configured on a bucket to be applied to objects created in that bucket.

+Independently of retention, an object can also be under legal hold.
+This effectively disallows all deletes and overwrites of an object under legal hold until the hold is lifted.

 ## Get Started

 ### 1. Prerequisites